 G C Haddon

-George Cowley Haddon (1839-85) was born in Crick, Northamptonshire and was a pupil of William Lambie Moffat (later known as Moffatt (1807-82)), a Scottish architect who practised first in Doncaster, Yorkshire and later in Edinburgh.
-By the early 1860s Haddon was practising in Hereford with Edmund Wallace Elmslie (1820/21-1889) in the partnership of Elmslie, Franey and Haddon.
+George Cowley Haddon (1839-85) was born in Crick, Northamptonshire and was a pupil of William Lambie Moffat (later known as Moffatt) (1807-82), a Scottish architect who practised in Doncaster, Yorkshire and later in Edinburgh.
+By the early 1860s Haddon was practising in Hereford with Edmund Wallace Elmslie (1820/21-89) and Frederick Franey as Elmslie, Franey and Haddon.
 They were responsible for at least one large scale housing development in the city, as well as commercial premises and several churches elsewhere in the county, whilst Elmslie himself did much work at Great Malvern, Worcestershire.
-Haddon left the partnership in 1866 (London Gazette, 11 May 1866), but continued to live and work in Hereford, where he was involved in the publication of Antiquarian Memorials of Hereford in 1876.
-From 1869 and probably until his death Haddon lived here in Bridge Street in a house that bore his middle name.
-1869 is the date of the earliest known work he undertook in partnership with his significantly older brother, Henry Rockliffe Haddon (1823-93) under the name of Haddon Brothers; together they also did a considerable amount of work in Great Malvern which at that time was growing fast as a spa.
-When working away from Great Malvern, including at Hereford, G C Haddon probably had considerable autonomy since his brother lived at Great Malvern and appears to have taken the lead in their work there.
+Haddon left the partnership in 1866 (London Gazette, 11 May 1866), but continued in Hereford, where he was involved in the publication of Antiquarian Memorials of Hereford in 1876.
+From 1869 and probably until his death Haddon lived there in Bridge Street in a house that bore his middle name.
+1869 is the date of the earliest known work he undertook in partnership with his significantly older brother, Henry Rockliffe Haddon (1823-93) as Haddon Brothers; together they also did a considerable amount of work in Malvern, Worcestershire which at that time was growing fast as a spa.
+When working away from Malvern, including at Hereford, G C Haddon probably had considerable autonomy since his brother lived at Malvern and took the lead in their work there.
 The joint practice was active throughout the 1870s, though works are also to be found in G C Haddon’s name only.
 The pair worked largely locally, including the adjacent part of Wales and among their designs were schools, public buildings, houses, new churches and restorations, as well as a number of nonconformist chapels, notably an Italianate Baptist one at Ross-on-Wye in 1881.
 This was at the end of the practice, for G C Haddon at least had clearly overstretched himself; later in the same year he was declared bankrupt, with a final notice in the London Gazette on 14 February 1882.
-He is not heard of professionally again, but Henry apparently escaped involvement for there are subsequent references to him working on his own (e g new shops at Great Malvern in 1891 and a villa there which was not built until 1894, after his death).
+He is not heard of professionally again, but Henry apparently escaped involvement for there are subsequent references to him working on his own (e g new shops at Malvern in 1891 and a villa there which was not built until 1894, after his death).

 Designed: Eastbourne – St Anne, Upperton Estate (1880 – dem)